SamLukeYes/archiso-surface/README.md

 Install Arch Linux or rescue your Linux installation with touchscreen, even if no physical keyboard or mouse is available.

 ## Supported Devices
-This Live CD uses [iptsd](https://github.com/linux-surface/iptsd) for touchscreen support, and should work on any device that is supported by `iptsd`.
+This Live CD uses [linux-surface](https://github.com/linux-surface/linux-surface) and [iptsd](https://github.com/linux-surface/iptsd) for touchscreen support.
+This should work on any device that is supported by `iptsd`.
 For now, it is mainly tested on Surface Pro 6.

 ## Features
 - Kernel parameters: `copytoram=y` & `reboot=pci`